vmware-archive/AndroidIntelliJStarter/README.md

 - Delete com.google.android.c2dm
 - Remove the C2DM Section of AndroidManifest.xml

+## Lots of Jars
+We have added many handy Jars, such as apache commons, google's Guava, the Jackson JSON parsing libraries, and more.
+Check them out in `libs/main/` and `libs/test`-- keep them or delete them.

 # Miscellaneous and Tools
 Other things you might might consider.